ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 # Todo

-- [ ] Add Doxygen + Graphviz to the project to automatically generate documentation, architectural design overview, etc.
+ESP code:
 - [ ] Add automatic system identification of pedal response
 - [ ] Add model-predictive-control to the ESP code for the improved pedal response

-- [ ] Create a video describing the build progress and the features
+SimHub plugin:
+- [ ] Send SimHub data via wifi to ESP
 - [ ] GUI design improvements for the SimHub plugin
-- [ ] Send SimHub data via wifi to ESP
-- [ ] SimHub plugin:
 - [ ] JSON deserialization make compatible with older revisions
 - [ ] JSON deserialization add nicer formating

+Misc:
+- [ ] Create a video describing the build progress and the features
+- [ ] Add Doxygen + Graphviz to the project to automatically generate documentation, architectural design overview, etc.